Advice

 Cashier’s Check

-A cashier’s check is a check the bank issues from its account.
-The bank both drafts and handles payment of the check.
-The buyer must pay the bank the total check amount upfront and a service fee.
+A cashier’s check is a check issued from the bank’s account.
+The buyer must pay the bank the full check amount, plus a service fee.
 From there, the bank issues a check for the requested amount.

-• Widely Accepted: Most institutions accept cashier’s checks as payment.
-The seller should have no difficulty depositing the check.
+• Widely accepted: Most institutions accept cashier’s checks as payment.

 RELATED: How to Sell a Car Online